 - The next two lines (A gold toad...
 A tiger of jade... ) are a mistranslation on the part of Graham.
 As explained by Xu Yuanchong (Golden Treasury of Quatrains and Octaves, 中国出版集团、中国对外翻译出版公司, Beijing 2008):

 "The gold toad is an ornament on the door of a mansion.
-When the toad gnaws the lock, it means the door is locked.
-Whe the incense is burned, it means time is late.
-"Open it" is a mistranslation; it should read: the poet comes and enters the door.
-The tiger of jade is also an ornament on the windlass of a well, it is not the subject of the verb to pull, which is understood to be a man.
-"Escape" is another important mistranslation; it should read: the poet goes ot of the door at dawn when people begin to draw water from the well.
+The toad gnawing the lock means the door is locked.
+When the incense is burned, it means time is late.
+"Open it" is a mistranslation; it should read that the poet comes and enters the door.
+The tiger of jade is also an ornament on the windlass of a well; it is not the subject of the verb to pull, which is understood to be a person.
+"Escape" is another mistranslation; it should be understood as indicating that the poet goes out of the door at dawn when people begin to draw water from the well.
 The words "incense" (xiang) and "silk rope" used together (xiangsi) mean lovesickness.
-The poet writes these two lines to describe a tryst with his unnamed lover.
+The poet writes these two lines to describe a tryst with his unnamed mistress."

 - The next two lines (Chia's daughter...
 The goddess of the River...) refer to two stories exemplifying the power of a woman's love.
 Both stories carry disturbing undercurrents suggesting illicit affairs that involve a dangerous betrayal of trust towards a third party.
 In the first story, Jia's daughter fell in love with the capable young clerk Han Shou, who was working for her father, a minister of state.
 The two had an affair.
 Jia's daughter gave her lover a rare perfume presented to her father by the Emperor.
 When the perfume on Han's clothes gave the couple away, Han was forced to take her to wife.
 Despite the respectable ending, the affair was in effect a betrayal of the trust held in Han Shou by his boss, the girl's father.

 - The second story involves two brothers, Cao Zhi and Cao Pi, who were sons of the great general Cao Cao.
 Cao Pi was a conniver who usurped the imperial throne of Wei.
 Cao Zhi, Prince of Wei, was a great poet.
 Cao Zhi was in love with Lady Zhen and asked for her hand.
 Instead, Lady Zhen was given to his brother, the Emperor Cao Pi.
-The Lady died thereafter as a result of slanderous allegations concerning her relationship with Cao Zhi.
+The Lady died thereafter, according to some accounts as a result of slanderous allegations concerning her relationship with Cao Zhi.
 Cao Pi, knowing of his brother's affection, gave Cao Zhi her embroidered pillow as a keepsake, moving Cao Zhi to tears.
 On his way home from the capital, Cao Zhi dreamt he saw Lady Zhen at the Luo River.
 In the dream, the Lady told Cao Zhi that her heart belonged to him and that the pillow represented her love.
 Moved, Cao Zhi wrote a poem about this which was later seen by his brother, the Emperor.
 The Emperor changed the title of the poem so that it referred to the legendary Princess Mi, who had drowned in the river Luo and had thus become the river goddess.
 In this roundabout way, the poet is referring to the undying love of Lady Zhen for the Prince of Wei.
 Again, this love carries undertones of a betrayal of trust, by Cao Zhi towards his brother the Emperor.
-(For more information on the brothers, see Cao Zhi and Cao Pi.
-For more on the story of the Lady Zhen, Cao Zhi, Cao Pi, and the Princess Mi, see the site on Lady Zhen.)

 - As an illustration of Li Shangyin's artistry, these two stories both refer back to earlier lines, i.e., the incense burner with the gold toad (Jia's daughter and the incense) and the jade tiger with the rope (the unbroken tie of love between the daughter of Zhen and the Prince of Wei).